Quitch/All-In-One-Spectator-Tab/README.md

 ![alt text](https://i.imgur.com/k5fM6FD.png "All In One Spectator Tab")

-Adds a tab to the spectator player panel called ALL and makes it the default tab.
-This tab displays:
+Adds a two tabs to the spectator player panel: ALL and ALL2.

+ALL displays the following:

   - Metal income
   - Energy income